kcuzner/kl25z-bare-metal/README.md

-# KL25 USB HID
+# KL25 Bare Metal Template

-This is an attempt to make the FRDM board into some sort of HID.
-Because it would be fun.
+This is a bare metal template for a KL25Z using arm-none-eabi-gcc.